offbynull/offbynull.github.io/docs/data/learn/Cpp/input/input.md

 auto& [x, y] = inimitable_duo;
 ```

-Boost also provides a version of pair, `boost::compressed_pair`, except that it's slightly more efficient when either template parameters points to an empty class.
+Boost also provides a version of pair, `boost::compressed_pair`, except that it's slightly more efficient when either of the template parameters points to an empty class.

 ```c++
 struct EmptyClass {};